lumenwrites/writingstreak.io/content/posts/999 Write Evergreen Atomic Notes.md

 ---
-title: Write Evergreen Atomic Posts
+title: Write Evergreen Atomic Notes
-slug: evergreen-atomic-posts
+slug: evergreen-atomic-notes
 description: Turn your notes into posts that are useful, easy to write, easy to discover,  fun to read, and add up to productive output.
 social: /illustrations/post/evergreen-atomic-posts/social.png
 tags: ["Writing", "Obsidian"]